Alex MacDonald (footballer, born 1990): Burnley

-MacDonald thought he would feature more in the 2010–11 season under Brian Laws in the Championship, but he didn't find himself in contention for the first team and was again sent on loan again to Scotland in January 2010, joining SPL side Inverness Caledonian Thistle until the end of the season.
+MacDonald thought he would feature more in the 2010–11 season under Brian Laws in the Championship, but he did not find himself in contention for the first team and was again sent on loan to Scotland in January 2010, joining SPL side Inverness Caledonian Thistle until the end of the season.
 He made his first appearance for Terry Butcher's side on 5 February 2011, in 5–1 victory over Morton in the Scottish Cup second round, coming on as a substitute for Adam Rooney.
 He scored his first goal for the club 5 March 2011, scoring with his first touch in a 3–0 win over Motherwell in the SPL after coming on as a substitute.

 After a very impressive pre-season in 2011, MacDonald finally broke back into the Burnley team on 20 August 2011, coming on as a late substitute for Ross Wallace in a 1–1 draw against Cardiff City.
 On 31 January 2012, he was loaned to League Two side Plymouth Argyle on an emergency loan until 6 March.
 MacDonald extended his loan with the club until the end of the campaign on 28 February.

 On 31 August 2012, MacDonald re-signed for Plymouth Argyle until 6 October on an emergency loan.
 On 1 October, after his loan spell was extended, Alex expressed his liking for the club and the city by saying that he wanted a permanent move to Plymouth.
 On 4 December, he returned to Burnley from his loan spell.
 On 31 January 2013, he joined League Two side Burton Albion on an initial one-month loan.